FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/attributes/string_handling.md

 # String Handling

-Columns that capture String values conforming to specified requirements foster data integrity, interoperability, and consistency, improve data analysis and reporting, and support more reliable data-driven decision-making.
+Columns that capture string values conforming to specified requirements foster data integrity, interoperability, and consistency, improve data analysis and reporting, and support more reliable data-driven decision-making.

-All columns capturing a String value, defined in the [FOCUS](#glossary:finops-cost-and-usage-specification) specification, MUST follow the requirements listed below.
-Custom String value capturing columns SHOULD adopt the same requirements over time.
+All columns capturing a string value, defined in the [FOCUS](#glossary:finops-cost-and-usage-specification) specification, MUST follow the requirements listed below.
+Custom string value capturing columns SHOULD adopt the same requirements over time.

 ## Attribute ID